-Given these observations, we deem that conversational XAI system should be prepared to \textbf{answer any knowledge gaps between the users and the AI models}~\citep{miller2017explainable}.
-That says -- the conversational XAI system is able to answer a variety of XAI questions that cover different perspectives of the system, including AI models, datasets, training and inference stages and even system limitations, etc~\citep{liao2020questioning}.
-Below, we categorize our explanation methods based on human goals.
-We hope this could inspire future work to further expand beyond the conventional, prediction-focused explanations.

-More concretely, the scientific writing task design inspires us to design XAI questions around four XAI goals, as illustrated in Table~\ref{fig:xai_questions} (the last row ``Understand Suggestion'' is introduced after the formative study and we will revisit it in Section~\ref{sec:system}): (a) \textbf{understanding data}, which uses data to help contextualize users' understanding on where they abstract sit in the larger distribution; (b) \textbf{understanding model}, which provides information on the underlying model structure so users can assess the model reliability; (c) \textbf{understand instance}, which allows users to ask questions that dive into, each individual prediction unit (\ie sentence), and therefore inspect each prediction from the model; and (d) \textbf{improve instance}, which goes one step further than understanding, and specifically targets at the goal of helping people to \emph{improve} their writing by proactively suggesting potential changes.
+Given this AI task, we deem that conversational XAI system should be prepared to \textbf{answer a wide range of knowledge gaps between the users and the AI models}~\citep{miller2017explainable}.
+That says -- the conversational XAI system is able to answer a variety of XAI questions that cover different perspectives of the system, including AI models, datasets, training and inference stages and even system limitations, etc~\citep{shen2021explaining}.
+Therefore, we design the XAI questions around four explanation goals, as illustrated in Table~\ref{fig:xai_questions} (1), (a) \emph{understanding data}, which uses data to help contextualize users' understanding of where they abstract sit in the larger distribution; (b) \emph{understanding model}, which provides information on the underlying model structure so users can assess the model reliability; (c) \emph{understand instance}, which allows users to ask questions that dive into, each individual prediction unit (\ie sentence). (d) \emph{improve instance}, which goes one step further than understanding, and targets the goal of helping people to \emph{improve} their writing by suggesting potential changes.

-Overall, by conjecturing the use scenario of conversational XAI system and analyzing the XAI questions the users potentially need, we embody these XAI requests into a preliminary conversational XAI system to conduct the formative study (Section~\ref{sec:formative}) at the next stage.

-Equipping with the above XAI questions derived from user needs, our next sub-goal is to investigate \textbf{how to design the conversational XAI system to be useful for effectively responding to the diverse user needs}.
-To this end, we implemented a preliminary system that covered the 9 formats of AI explanations mentioned above, and conducted a formative study with 7 users to obtain their comments.
-Consequently, we summarized four imperative principles for designing conversational XAI systems and further incorporate them into our formal system design illustrated in the next section (Section~\ref{sec:system}).